 Frosted glass is a semi-transparent glass that is sandblasted to make it look opaquer.

-However, the thing to remember here is due to the frosted look it offers you different results in comparison to clear glass.
+However, the thing to remember here is the frosted look; it offers you different results compared to clear glass.

 In general, three types of paints can be used on frosted glass light fixtures.
 These include: